 Work set to be completed outside timetabled lessons is an essential part of the curriculum and is an important part in raising student achievement.
-When appropriate homework is set, it enhances student learning, allowing students to consolidate and extend the knowledge, understanding and skills gained in lessons, improves achievement and develops students study skills.
+When appropriate homework is set, it enhances student learning, allowing students to consolidate and extend the knowledge, understanding and skills gained in lessons, improves achievement, and develops students study skills.
 Effective homework requires careful planning and integration into each subject's programme of study, it is an integral part of learning rather than an add-on.
+Therefore, each subject area will have a slightly different approach to home learning, underpinned by the most effective practice for that discipline.

 In addition to completing set tasks all students are actively encouraged to develop a study habit to support and deepen their learning, thus providing opportunities to study topics in greater depth and breadth as well as providing students with the experience of working to deadlines.
-Our aim is to foster a culture where students are proactive in thinking, questioning and developing independence in their learning.
-These skills will be essential for success at KS4, KS5 and beyond.
+Our aim is to foster a culture where students are proactive in thinking, questioning, and developing independence in their learning.
+These skills will be essential for success at KS4 and beyond.

-Tasks will have a clear objective and the frequency by which staff set regular homework is determined by the number of lessons taught per week.
+Home Learning tasks will have a clear objective and the frequency by which staff set regular homework is determined by the number of lessons taught per week.

-- A weekly homework will be set by a subject if students have more than 3 lessons per fortnight. - A fortnightly homework will be set by a subject if students have 3 or less lessons with group per fortnight. - For Key Stage 4, students should expect homework every week in all subjects except CPS and Core PE. - Key Stage 5 students should expect homework every lesson in all subjects with the exception of PSHE and the enrichment activities.
+- A weekly homework will be set by a subject if students have more than 3 lessons per fortnight. - A fortnightly homework will be set by a subject if students have 3 or less lessons with group per fortnight. - For Key Stage 4, students should expect homework every week in all subjects except CPS and Core PE.

-Subjects may provide students with extended homework tasks which cover several weeks egg students may be set project/research to complete which will take two or more weeks to complete, however the teacher will monitor progress throughout this extended time period.
+Subjects may provide students with extended homework tasks which cover several weeks, however the teacher will monitor progress throughout this extended time period.